yxl95/yuexuanli/_posts/2023-05-21-markdown-examples.md

 ## Publications during undergraduate research:
 [An optimized acetylcholine sensor for monitoring in vivo cholinergic activity, Nature Methods, 2020][nature-methods]

-[A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry,ACS Synth.
+[A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry, ACS Synth.
 Biol., 2018][iGEM]

 [Activation of the anti-aging and cognition-enhancing gene klotho by CRISPR-dCas9 transcriptional effector complex, J Molec Neurosci, 2018][Klotho1]